Great Ways to Turn Your Hobbies and Talents Into Gifts

 - Decorating rocks.
 (See the last photo on the right.)

 During the year I watch for sales on items I use for my gift-making.
 It not only saves me money, which I love to do, I also have just what I need for each gift ready and waiting.
 I visit the local Dollar Store often to check out new bargains or supplies for making gifts.

-Ideas For Making A Recording
+Ideas For Making Your Recording

 The sound of your voice is unique.
 It is endearing and vibrant to those who love and admire you.
 A recording of your voice is personal, heart-warming and can be saved and passed down to generations.